alieu93/android-kotlin-wolfpack-game-calculator/README.md

   - Multiply by 4 if zoomed in

 Target Speed = Length of Target / Amount of time to pass vertical in periscope crosshair (x 1.94 to get it in knots)

+# Current Implementation Goals:
+- Basic functionality for calculation
+- Splash screen
+- App directory for current boats in game and autofill parameters
+- Cleanup